 To read the accounts of these journeys click on the following links:

-In the less recent past we’ve travelled along the north coast from Bilbao to Oviedo, to Salamanca and Zamora, from Madrid to Cáceres and on to Lisbon by train, from Santiago de Compostela to Madrid via Pontevedra, Vigo and Avila, and to Soller on Mallorca.
-These trips are too long ago to write about accurately but I can provide basic information on request.
+In the less recent past we’ve visited Madrid, Barcelona and Catalunya, travelled along the north coast from Bilbao to Oviedo, from Madrid to Cáceres and on to Lisbon by train, from Santiago de Compostela to Madrid via Pontevedra, Vigo and Avila, and to Soller on Mallorca.
+These trips are too long ago to write about accurately but I can provide basic information on request and plan to provide some brief notes on some of these places.
+The first note is The Catalan Coast which Steve visited as a tour manager for Great Rail Journeys and Ted stowed away

-This is Ted in Besalu, Catalunya, while stowing away on a tour.
+This is Ted in Besalu, Catalunya, while stowing away on the tour.

 City Guide to Valencia